-- SD 51 K-12 educators will plan physical activities that: - Do not involve prolonged physical contact or crowding - For example, tag-foot ball and tag are low-risk - For example, wrestling or partner dancing will be avoided - Teachers encouraged to adapt activities where possible to reduce physical contact, including within learning groups. - Support physical distancing (2m) outside learning groups.
+- SD 51 K-12 educators will plan physical activities that: - Do not involve prolonged physical contact or crowding - For example, tag-foot ball and tag are low-risk

-- SD 51 K-12 staff must wear masks during PHE/outdoor programs when they are indoors, unable to maintain physical distancing (2m), and a barrier is not present. - Shared equipment can be used provided it is cleaned and disinfected as per Cleaning and Disinfecting section of this document. - Refer to Physical and Health Education PHE Canada guidelines for ideas on including more individual pursuits than team activities.
+- For example, wrestling or partner dancing will be avoided - Teachers encouraged to adapt activities where possible to reduce physical contact, including within learning groups. - Support physical distancing (2m) outside learning groups. - SD 51 K-12 staff must wear masks during PHE/outdoor programs when they are indoors, and a barrier is not present. - Shared equipment can be used provided it is cleaned and disinfected as per Cleaning and Disinfecting section of this document. - Refer to Physical and Health Education PHE Canada guidelines for ideas on including more individual pursuits than team activities.
 Explore local parks and green spaces to promote outdoor learning and activity.

-In elementary schools, Physical Education and outdoor programs can proceed in alignment with the guidance above.
+For students in grades K to 3, Physical Education and outdoor programs can proceed in alignment with the guidance above.

-In secondary schools, PE and outdoor activities can proceed in alignment with the guidance above AND the following additional requirements:
+For students in grades 4 to 12, PE and outdoor activities can proceed in alignment with the guidance above AND the following additional requirements: